lvulliard/BioCircos.R/README.md

 ## Compatibility and troubleshooting

 Since the visualizations are powered by JavaScript, they are affected by the environment in which they are displayed.

+* If nothing shows up in the Rstudio viewer pane, try displaying the plot you generated in your browser instead.
+You can export the figure using the *Save as Web Page...* option in the *Export* tab of the viewer pane.
-If nothing shows up in a shiny application or an Rmarkdown document, try to update your web browser.
+* If nothing shows up in a shiny application or an Rmarkdown document, try to update your web browser.
 See the vignettes for examples of BioCircos plots that should be correctly displayed.

 ### Obseved behavior